 Adoption and commitment to the Code of Conduct by all parties and individuals involved in Pacific conservation will improve the quality of project and programme implementation.
-It will lead to strengthened partnerships, improved cross sectoral coordination and cooperation and stronger governance and accountability.
-Overall, the widespread application of the Code of Conduct and Principles will significantly improve regional capacity and the collective impact of the regional conservation effort.
+It will lead to strengthened partnerships, improved cross sectorial coordination and cooperation and stronger governance and accountability, Overall, the application of the Code of Conduct and Principles will significantly improve regional capacity and the collective impact of the regional conservation effort.
+It also recognises the need for national and regional coordination, cooperation and collaboration to achieve synergies between the increasing number of multilateral environmental agreements and national initiatives and the need for more cross sectorial conservation action in our Pacific countries.

-Part 2 illustrates how the Framework serves as a bridge between the global targets for biodiversity and the implementation of the NBSAPs.
-This function is achieved by the alignment of the Framework's six-year objectives, which reflect the environmental priorities of the Pacific islands, with the 2020 Aichi Targets.
-The alignment also provides a way to assess progress against the objectives and 30 year goals.
-This will be accomplished through the analysis of the reports of Pacific Island Counties and Territories to the Convention on Biological Diversity and progress on the implementation of the NBSAPs and 2020 Aichi Targets.
-Part 2 also illustrates the links between the Framework and other regional initiatives which support conservation in order to promote coordination, communication and overall effective implementation by the governments, donors, communities, individuals, private sector, NGO's and research and tertiary education institutions which represent the stakeholders of Pacific conservation.
+Part 2 illustrates how the Framework serves as a bridge between the Global targets for biodiversity and the implementation of the NBSAPs.
+This function is achieved by the alignment of the Framework's 6 year Objectives which reflect the strategic priorities of the Pacific Island Countries and Territories, with the 2020 Aichi Targets.
+The alignment also provides a means of assessing progress against the Objectives and 30 year Goals.
+This will be accomplished through the analysis of Pacific Island Countries and Territory reports to the Convention on Biological Diversity and their progress on the implementation of the NBSAPs and 2020 Aichi Targets.
+Part 2 also illustrates the linkages between the Framework and other regional initiatives which support conservation in order to promote coordination, communication and overall effective implementation by the governments, donors, communities, individuals, private sector , NGO's and research and tertiary education institutions which represent the stakeholders of Pacific conservation..